Procrastinating? Making coffee, checking Facebook, thinking how I really must mow the lawn right now. What should I have been doing? Working.

 - Consider your location.
 It’s all about keeping distractions to a minimum, so you might need to take yourself off to a coffee shop to write an article, for example.

-- Be unsociable.
+- Be unsociable to avoid procrastination.
 Facebook and Twitter are great – for procrastinators.
 Take a social media break so you can focus on the task at hand.

 When you’re in the flow it feels fantastic, but don’t make the mistake of shutting everything else out.
 Remember you need to eat and sleep, and may have commitments in your family life.
 Achievement is great, but don’t focus solely on it.